How to read this guide

 When solar is a maybe

 Mixed roof orientation, partial tree shade, an older roof, or a planning horizon shorter than a few years are all "maybe" signals.
 Sometimes the answer is to plan around them.
 Sometimes the honest answer is to wait.
-The planning review tells you which one you are looking at — without pressure to sign.
+We will tell you which one you are looking at — without pressure to sign.

 When solar is probably a no